minerllabs/competition_submission_template/README.md

 This competition uses a set of Gym environments based on [Malmo](https://github.com/Microsoft/malmo).
 The environment and dataset loader will be available through a pip package.

-The main task of the competition is solving the `ObtainDiamond` environment.
+The main task of the competition is solving the `MineRLObtainDiamond-v0` environment.
 In this environment, the agent begins in a random starting location without any items, and is tasked with obtaining a diamond.
 This task can only be accomplished by navigating the complex item hierarchy of Minecraft.

 # How do I specify my software runtime ?